Control

-The rail on the Control page holds the panels that control what players experience in the room — the screens they see and the audio they hear — plus the one-tap Quick Actions and the live Timeline log.
+The rail on the Control page holds the sections that control what players experience in the room — the screens they see and the audio they hear — plus the one-tap Quick Actions.
+The live Timeline log sits in the column beside the objectives.
 This guide covers each of them.

 • Refresh — reload the display, useful if it looks stuck or out of date.